 - A minimum of 30 credit hours at the 500-level or above to satisfy degree requirements. - All courses with a grade of B- (2.67 grade points) or better to receive credit.

 Summary of Coursework

-Code Title Credit Hours Total Credit Hours Required for the MAT Degree (MAT) For Experienced Teachers with State of Texas Principal Certification 30
+Code Title Credit Hours

+equired for the MAT Degree (MAT) For rs with State of Texas Principal Certification 30

 Course List